 Theory reacts to signal, changing and adapting as we use it to process new information.

-In other words, you can’t have observability without both a rich vein of data and a theory within which that data is interpretable as signal.
+In other words, you can’t have observability without both a rich vein of data and a theory within which that data can be refined into signal.
 Not enough data and your theory can’t do its job; not enough theory and your data is meaningless.
 Theory is the alchemy that turns data into knowledge.

 What does this mean concretely?